onur-dogan/Production-Control-Project/README.md

 ```

 ## Getting Started
-- After successfull deployment, open the [Sign Up](http://localhost:8000/signup/) page.
-Register to the system by filling the informations.
+- Open the [Sign Up](http://localhost:8000/signup/) page after successful deployment.
+Register to the system by filling in the information.
 - After registering successfully, [Login](http://localhost:8000/login/) page will display.
-Login to the system.
-One of the [Parts](#parts-parts), [Aircrafts](#aircrafts-aircrafts) pages opens according to the user's team.
+Log in to the system.
+One of the [Parts](#parts-parts), and [Aircrafts](#aircrafts-aircrafts) pages opens according to the user's team.

 ## Pages
 ### PARTS ("/parts")
-Part page lists the parts, stock informations and mobilities.
+The part page lists the parts, stock information, and part stock mobilities.
 Under the list tables, some forms exist.
-The user can add parts to the stock or remove parts from the stock via using these forms.
+The user can add parts to the stock or remove parts from the stock by using these forms.

 **User Actions**
-- When the user adds any part to the stock, the stock count increases and a new mobility log creates.
-Otherwise, when the user removes a part from the stock, the stock count decreases and a new mobility log creates.
+- When the user adds any part to the stock, the stock count increases and a new mobility log is created.
+Otherwise, when the user removes a part from the stock, the stock count decreases and a new mobility log is created.

 **Permissions**
-- In this part, the user can make any process on only the parts which it has permission.
+- In this part, the user can make any process on only the parts for which it has permission.
 However, it can list all of the parts on the tables.
 - On the other hand, the users who have permission to see [Aircrafts](#aircrafts-aircrafts) can see the part lists but can't make any stock process.

 ### AIRCRAFTS ("/aircrafts")
-Aircraft page lists the aircrafts, produced aircraft informations and aircraft production which is in progress.
+The aircraft page lists the aircrafts, produced aircraft information, and aircraft production which is in progress.
 Under the aircraft list tables, there are some forms to assembly a new aircraft and list/manage the aircraft production processes.

 **User Actions**
-- While assemblying a new aircraft, the system checks the stocks whether the required parts are enough or missing in the stocks.
-According to the results, it shows warnings to the user or allow to assembly a new aircraft.
+- While assembling a new aircraft, the system checks the stocks to see whether the required parts are enough or missing in the stocks.
+According to the results, when the parts are not enough in stock for the assembly of a new aircraft, it shows warnings to the user and doesn't allow to assembly
-- In the manage table, the user can change the aircraft produces statuses as completed or canceled.
-According to the selection, the stock counts update and new log creates for each process.
+- In the managing table, the user can change the aircraft produces status to completed or canceled.
+According to the selection, the stock counts are updated, and a new log is created for each process.
 They are listed on the [Part](#parts-parts) page.

 **Permissions**
-- Only the teams that have the permission could see this page.
+- Only the teams that have permission can see this page.
 Other users don't have permission to open it.

 ## Page Routes
-- [`/`](http://localhost:8080/) ==> Django Rest Framework Api Root Documentation
+- [`/`](http://localhost:8080/) ==> Django Rest Framework API Root Documentation
 - [`/login`](http://localhost:8000/login) ==> Login Page
 - [`/signup`](http://localhost:8000/signup) ==> Sign up Page
 - [`/parts`](http://localhost:8000/parts) ==> [Part](#parts-parts) Page